Skip to main content

 Verification

-• Create a Snowflake connector on the Harbr Platform by following these steps.
+• Create a Snowflake connector on the Harbr Platform.

 • The connection test should be successful.
 If not, please contact Support.